jmchambers/git_trello_post_commit/README.md

     Added that awesome feature closes #42

-For the 'case' and 'card' keywords, the card is moved to the list with id `LIST_ID_IN_PROGRESS`, while for keywords 'close' and 'fix', the card is moved to the list with id `LIST_ID_IN_DONE` .
+For the 'case' and 'card' keywords, the card is moved to the list with id `LIST_ID_IN_PROGRESS`, while for keywords 'close' and 'fix', the card is moved to the list with id `LIST_ID_DONE` .

 ## Contributing